TommyWabg/switch2-controllers-windows10-11/README.md

 ## Gyro Calibration Guide

-To ensure maximum precision and eliminate "cursor drift," follow these steps to calibrate your controller:
+To ensure maximum precision and eliminate "cursor drift," follow these steps to calibrate 6-axis gyro:
 1.  **Stationary Placement:** Place your Pro Controller on a completely flat, stable surface. **Do not touch or move it during the process.**
 2.  **Trigger Calibration:** Click the **[Calibrate Gyro]** button in the settings panel.
 3.  **Wait for Countdown:** The UI will display a countdown (`Calibrating (2..)`).
 4.  **Completion:** Once the button displays `Calibration Done`, the software has calculated the hardware bias and saved it.
 You do not need to recalibrate unless you experience new drifting issues.

+## Mag Calibration Guide

+To achieve drift-free 9-axis tracking, follow these steps to calibrate the magnetometer:
+1.  **Trigger Calibration:** Click the **[Calibrate Mag]** button in the settings panel.
+The button will turn orange and display `Stop Mag Calib`.
+2.  **Figure-8 Motion:** Hold the controller and move it continuously in a **"figure-8"** pattern in the air.
+Ensure you rotate the controller across all three axes to capture the full magnetic field range.
+3.  **Reference Video:** If you are unsure of the motion, click the [**'figure 8'** link](https://youtu.be/J_cZnPcW-Yw?si=QWSizI49NQ_5OkA7) in the UI to watch a short demonstration video.
+4.  **Save & Finish:** After performing the motion for about 5-10 seconds, click the **[Stop Mag Calib]** button to save the calibration data.
+The software will now use the new magnetic bias for stabilized orientation.

 ---
 *(Below is the original project description)*